Marbled cat: Behaviour and ecology

 Marbled cats recorded in northeastern India and Kalimantan on Borneo were active by day.

 The first-ever radio-tracked marbled cat had an overall home range of 5.8 km2 at an elevation of 1000 to 1200 m and was active primarily during nocturnal and crepuscular times.

 Marbled cats recorded in northeast India were active during the day with activity peaks around noon.

 Forest canopies probably provide the marbled cat with much of its prey: birds, squirrels and other rodents, and reptiles.
 In the Bukit Barisan Selatan National Park, a marbled cat was observed in a dense forest patch in an area also used by siamang.
 In Thailand, one individual has been observed in Phu Khieo Wildlife Sanctuary preying on a Phayre's leaf monkey.

 A few marbled cats have been bred in captivity, with gestation estimated to be 66 to 82 days.
 In the few recorded instances, two kittens were born in each litter, and weighed from 61 to 85 g.
 Their eyes open at around 12 days, and the kittens begin to take solid food at two months, around the time that they begin actively climbing.
 Marbled cats reach sexual maturity at 21 or 22 months of age, and have lived for up to 12 years in captivity.

 Threats

+The primary threat to the marbled cat is loss and degradation of forest as it depends on large tracts of intact forest.

+Forest loss is continuing across its range due to logging and expansion of human settlements and agriculture.

-Indiscriminate snaring is prevalent throughout much of its range, and likely poses a major threat.
+Indiscriminate snaring is prevalent throughout much of its range, and also likely poses a major threat.
 It is valued for its skin, meat, and bones, but infrequently observed in the illegal Asian wildlife trade.

-During a survey in the Lower Subansiri District of Arunachal Pradesh, a marbled cat was encountered that had been killed by a local hunter for a festival celebrated by the indigenous Apatani community in March and April every year.
+During a survey in the Lower Subansiri District of Arunachal Pradesh, a marbled cat was encountered that had been killed by a local hunter for a festival celebrated by the indigenous Apatani people in March and April every year.
 The dead cat was used in a ceremony, and its blood was sacrificed to the deity for goodwill of their family and for ensuring a good harvest, protection from wildlife, disease and pest.
-Deforestation is a further threat to the marbled cat.